What is ocean acidification?

 Limacina helicina, a free-swimming planktonic snail.
 These snails, known as pteropods, form a calcium carbonate shell and are an important food source in many marine food webs.
 As levels of dissolved carbon dioxide in seawater rise, skeletal growth rates of pteropods and other calcium-secreting organisms will be reduced due to the effects of dissolved carbon dioxide on ocean acidity.
 Image courtesy of Russ Hopcroft, UAF/NOAA.
 Download image (jpg, 38 KB).

-For many years, carbon dioxide (CO2) in Earth’s atmosphere has been increasing.
-Regardless of the reasons for this increase, the ocean is a “sink” for CO2, so as levels of atmospheric CO2 have increased, dissolved carbon dioxide in the ocean has increased as well.
+For many years, carbon dioxide (CO2) in Earth’s atmosphere has been increasing due to anthropogenic (human-caused) emissions.
+Currently the ocean is a “sink” for CO2, meaning it absorbs more CO2 than it releases.
+Because of this, as levels of atmospheric CO2 have increased, dissolved carbon dioxide in the ocean has increased as well.

 When CO2 is absorbed by seawater, chemical reactions occur that reduce seawater pH, carbonate ion concentration, and saturation states of biologically important calcium carbonate minerals.
 These chemical reactions are termed "ocean acidification."